malikyousef/miRdisNET/README.md

 miRdisNET tool is a Knime workflow.
 In order to run the workflow, you need to download Knime and install it in your local machine.
 This is the link for downloading Knime: https://www.knime.com/downloads<br>
 For more information about the Knime platform you might visit https://www.knime.com/software-overview <br>
+See this [page](pages/SettingsKnime.md) for information about setting Knime.

 ## miRdisNET main workflow is: ##

 **Running the workflow:**

-You need to use the node “MCCV Iterations” in order to specify the number of Monte Carlo Cross Validation (MCCV) iterations, for example 10 or 100.
+You need to use the node “MCCV Iterations” in order to specify the number of Monte Carlo Cross Validation (MCCV) iterations, for example 10 or 100.<br>
-You need to configure the node “List Files/Folders” to point it to the folder that has the gene expression dataset in a table format (as described above)
+You need to configure the node “List Files/Folders” to point it to the folder that has the gene expression dataset in a table format (as described above)<br>
 You might [download](BLCA_miRNA.table) an example of such data named [BLCA_miRNA.table](BLCA_miRNA.table)<br>
-You might [download](HMDD_V3.2.xlsx) an example of such data named [HMDD_V3.2.xlsx](HMDD_V3.2.xlsx)
+You might [download](HMDD_V3.2.xlsx) an example of such data named [HMDD_V3.2.xlsx](HMDD_V3.2.xlsx)<br>

 ![main_workflow](https://user-images.githubusercontent.com/24303536/196436151-a1fb431f-2785-40b3-82cc-e05a4f320cef.png)